Last updated on October 4th, 2022 at 07:41 pm

 The flight duration from London’s Gatwick, the United Kingdom to Corfu, Greece is around 3 hours, from Manchester it will take a little bit longer.

 The opening up of eastern Europe has indeed introduced the island to a new public, who thoroughly enjoy all the facilities it offers- the beautiful sandy beaches of the north and west, the secret coves of the east, unspoiled hilltop villages, and cosmopolitan town- all to be enjoyed in the sunshine often lacking in their home countries.

 Other ways to come to Corfu – Arriving by ferry from Igoumenitsa or Italy

 Not all these new visitors fly in, however, The new Egnatia highway makes it possible to reach Corfu in one day’s drive from Sofia, Bucharest, and Skopje, and Albanian tourists also drive down in only a few hours.

 The port of Igoumenitsa opposite Corfu has expanded vastly in recent years and there is a very frequent ferry service to Corfu taking about 1 and a half hours.

 The boats are well equipped and comfortable, and the visitor can enjoy sitting on the sundeck sipping a drink whilst watching the island get larger as the ship approaches.

-The truly adventurous, with time to spare, are those who come down from Italy but return on the eastern Adriatic route, through Albania, Montenegro and up to Croatia, that is really a trip to remember.
+The truly adventurous, with time to spare, are those who come down from Italy but return on the eastern Adriatic route, through Albania, Montenegro, and up to Croatia, which is really a trip to remember.

 Try it for yourself – we are sure you will enjoy the experience.